Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

 Description: The SKU of the Azure Bastion Host.
+Valid values are 'Basic', 'Standard', and 'Developer'.

 Type: `string`